hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/fakewhatsapp.md

 * Year: 2018
 * Blog: https://www.welivesecurity.com/2018/02/28/cryptocurrency-scams-android/

 This malware application acts as a set of tutorial slides to show how to install WhatsApp.
-When the user clicks on a tutorial page and clicks out of the page, ads are annoyingly displayed to the user.
+When the user clicks on functionality throughout the application (tutorial pages, about pages, etc.) and clicks out of the page, ads are disruptively pushed to the user.

 ## Signature
 ---